Shreyansh5/netflix-content-analysis/README.md

 # Netflix Content Analysis

-An exploratory data analysis of 8,807 Netflix titles using Python, Pandas, Seaborn, Matplotlib, and MySQL.
+An exploratory data analysis of 8,807 Netflix titles using Python, Pandas, Seaborn, Matplotlib, MySQL and Power BI.

 ## Objective

-The goal of this project was to explore Netflix's content catalog and identify patterns in content types, countries, genres, ratings, release years, content acquisition, movie durations, and TV show seasons.
+This project analyzes Netflix's content library using Python, SQL, and Power BI.
+The dataset contains 8,807 Netflix titles, and the project explores content distribution, trends, ratings, genres, countries, and release patterns through exploratory data analysis and interactive dashboards.

 ## Tools Used